plw759/pp-plw/README.md

 ### Docker

-In total there will be 1 network, 2 detached containers, 1 server container, and 1 iterative client container.
+In total there will be 1 network, 2 detached containers, 1 server container, and 2 iterative containers.
 They will all have --rm so that all containers are automatically removed once stopped.
 To setup docker containers after ./setupDocker:

 ```bash